-Static sites are made up of individual pages and files (HTML, JS, graphics, fonts) that are hosted on a server and delivered exactly as they're stored.
+Static sites (landing pages, blogs, merchandise catalogs, online software and hardware documentation) are made up of individual pages and files (HTML, JS, graphics, fonts) that are hosted on a server and delivered exactly as they're stored.
 It doesn’t take many system resources to maintain them, and they can be easily backed up.
 Static pages can be created and edited in any text editor.

 Selectel Cloud Storage is an easy-to-use platform for hosting static sites and offers the following features:

 - index files

 - error pages

 - directory listings, plain and JSON or with CSS

 - caching headers

 - low cost — starting at 1 ruble a month

 Cloud Storage is also a convenient platform for hosting single-page applications (SPA).
 SPAs are hosted the same as static sites.

 Step 1: Create a Public Container